pramithas/Angular-Spring-Testng-App/README.md

 How to run test cases?

 1) Go the the project root directory.
-2) run "mvn clean package"
+2) run "mvn clean package".